Canada–Trinidad and Tobago relations

-Canada–Trinidad and Tobago relations refers to the bilateral relations between Canada and Trinidad and Tobago.
-Both Countries established full diplomatic relations in August 1962 after Trinidad's Independence.
+Canada and Trinidad and Tobago established full diplomatic relations in August 1962 after Trinidad's Independence.
 Since establishing relations, Trinidad and Tobago Defense Force have trained alongside Canadian Forces.
-As of 2011, there were an estimated 68,225 Trinidadian and Tobagonian Canadians and 3,000-5,000 Canadians living in Trinidad and Tobago, 92% of which hold dual citizenship.
+As of 2023, there were an estimated 115,225 Trinidadian and Tobagonian Canadians and 4,000 Canadians living in Trinidad and Tobago, 92% of which hold dual citizenship.

 Education

 Students in Trinidad and Tobago Universities are eligible for scholarships to Canadian Universities.
-Several hundred student visas are approved each year by Canada's High Commission.
+Tens of thousands of student visas are approved each year by Canada's High Commission.

 Trade

-Bilateral trade totalled $481 million in 2017 between the two nations.
-Canada's exports to Trinidad and Tobago amounted to $305 million and included oil, mineral ores, machinery, and food products.
-Canada imported $176 million worth of goods from Trinidad and Tobago in 2017 which included organic chemicals and Food Products.
-Canadian investments in the country are concentrated in Trinidad's Petrochemical, Oil and Gas Industries.
+Bilateral trade totalled $750 million in 2022 between the two nations.
+Canada's exports to Trinidad and Tobago amounted to $705 million and included oil, mineral ores, machinery, and food products.
+Canada imported $330 million worth of goods from Trinidad and Tobago in 2022 which included organic chemicals and food products.
+Canadian investments in the country are concentrated in Trinidad's petrochemical, oil and gas industries.